Building the Foundations of Local Communities

 Invigorating the deregulated energy market

-Since the deregulation of LP gas, NICIGAS has actively contributed to energizing the LP gas market.
-In the City Gas business, we entered the market when it was deregulated in April 2017, and in 2018 we entered the electric retail business and started providing energy in new markets.
+NICIGAS upholds the philosophy of “Invigorating the deregulated energy market” and strives to create a fair competitive environment in the LP gas industry.
+Since the deregulation of LP gas, we have actively worked to invigorate the market.
+For the City Gas business, we entered the market when it was deregulated in April 2017, and in 2018 we entered the electric retail business and started providing energy in new markets.
 In August 2017, we established Tokyo Energy Alliance (TEA) in partnership with TEPCO Energy Partner to invigorate the deregulated market by increasing the number of new entrants in the city gas market.